School of Psychology

 • Accreditation: The degree is accredited by the British Psychological Society, leading to Chartered status.
 It is continually revised with the very latest developments in the profession.
 The BPS develops and promotes psychology for the public good, and works to advance the role psychologists have in society by setting the standards of professional education and knowledge.
 Our courses are continually improved to meet these standards.
 The programme is approved by the Health & Care Professions Council, leading to eligibility for registration upon completion of the programme.

-• Staff Expertise: You will be learning from experienced practitioners in Forensic, Counselling, and Clinical Psychology, as well as published experts in the fields of Cyber, Health, Occupational, and Cognitive Psychology.
+• Staff expertise: You will be learning from experienced practitioners in Forensic, Counselling, and Clinical Psychology, as well as published experts in the fields of Cyber, Health, Occupational, and Cognitive Psychology.
 We work in partnership with Advance HE, the nationally recognised body in teaching quality, to continually develop the quality of our courses with modern learning practises.
-Find out more about our staff here
+Find out more about our staff here.

 • Career: Gain a professional focus and applied experience of psychology, ensuring you are equipped to take the further steps in your career.
 Our programme makes a significant positive impact on your career trajectory.

-• International Focus: University of Wolverhampton is a diverse community of people, with staff and students from 120 different countries.
+• International focus: University of Wolverhampton is a diverse community of people, with staff and students from 120 different countries.
 In an ever-increasing global world, graduates are required to navigate complex information systems and provide creative solutions to issues that affect people internationally.
-Our curriculum includes development of skills of value in an increasingly international workplace.
+Our curriculum includes the development of skills of value in an increasingly international workplace.

-• Applied & Authentic Assessment: All of our assessments focus on the practical elements of the course, providing a flavour of the real-world work of a practising Psychologist.
+• Applied & authentic assessment: All of our assessments focus on the practical elements of the course, providing a flavour of the real-world work of a practising Psychologist.

-• Psychological Test Library: Gain access to the latest psychometric tools for your research with our comprehensive test library.
+• Psychological test library: Gain access to the latest psychometric tools for your research with our comprehensive test library.

 You will gain knowledge and job-relevant skills as you explore areas such as social psychology, cognitive psychology, personality and individual differences, and developmental and biological psychology.